 Up to two players per game can be substituted by other players of the same team.
 The referee must be informed prior to the substitution.
 A substitute only enters the field after the player being replaced left the field and after receiving a signal from the referee.
 Any of the other players may change places with the goalkeeper, provided that the referee is informed before the change is made and that the change is made during a stoppage of the match.
-Exchanging a field player with a goalie does not count as substitution.
 Changing places/roles between a field player and a goalie does not count as substitution.